michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 	- (Time permitting, primitive painting program)

 #### Loops

+Very often we want things to happen multiple times in some controlled fashion

 `while()` is like `if()` but it keeps on doing it as long as condition is true

 ````